Bug #19989

 in the inner loop of an app is a mistake, those tools (module definition, defining refinements) are meant to be used during code loading and very little after.

-Updated by bkuhlmann (Brooke Kuhlmann) 12 months ago
+Updated by bkuhlmann (Brooke Kuhlmann) about 1 year ago

 OK, thanks.
 Make sense.
 Feel free to close this.